Suzuki GSX-R600: History

-9 kg Lighter overall, Showa Big Piston Forks (BPF), Brembo monobloc radial front brake calipers, re-designed lighter frame and swingarm, 15 mm shorter wheelbase.
-New gauge cluster similar to that used on the GSX-R1000.
-New cams, lighter pistons, higher compression and pentagonal ventilation holes on the block increases mid-range torque.
+The motorcycle is 9 kg lighter overall and features Showa Big Piston Forks (BPF), Brembo monobloc radial front brake calipers, re-designed lighter frame and swingarm, and a 15 mm shorter wheelbase.
+It has a new gauge cluster similar to that used on the GSX-R1000.
+It also has new cams, lighter pistons, higher compression and pentagonal ventilation holes on the block increases mid-range torque.